funwithflutter/lit_firebase_auth/README.md

 For further customization you can directly make use of the Lit Firebase components to build a completely custom sign-in widget.

-Instead of using the standard `AuthConfig`, set it to custom and provide your custom Sign-in widget:
+Instead of using the standard `AuthConfig`, set it to custom and provide your custom sign-in widget:
 ```dart
 LitAuth.custom(
   child: YourCustomSignInWidget(),